terrapower/armi/doc/user/inputs/blueprints.rst

 an object in the reactor model.
 For instance, an object with the ``DEPLETABLE`` flag set will participate in isotopic depletion analysis, whereas objects without the ``DEPLETION`` flag set will not.
-This has led to a lot of confusion, as the meaning of various flags is burried deep within the code, and can conflict from place to place.
+This has led to a lot of confusion, as the meaning of various flags is buried deep within the code, and can conflict from place to place.
 We are trying to align around a `what something is` interpretation, and bind those to specific behaviors with settings.
 For more details, see :py:mod:`armi.reactor.flags`.